New York State Law

 waste or substances hazardous or acutely hazardous to public health or

-safety of the environment; article twenty-three-a of the general
+safety of the environment; article twenty-three-A of the general

 business law relating to prohibited acts concerning stocks, bonds and